Threat Assessment Team (TAT)

 - Any member may contact the chair to convene the TAT—urgency to be determined by the situation.
 TAT will assess the degree of danger, identify additional information needed, and determine institutional response.

 - Team sub-groups may meet as needed to consult on specific situations.

 Note: all pertinent confidentiality laws/rules apply to these meetings.

 Primary assessment responsibility for threats involving students lies with the Executive Dean for Student Affairs in conjunction with the Division Dean of Student Affairs/Counseling and Advising, and the Public Safety Manager.

 Primary assessment responsibility for threats involving employees lies with the Chief Human Resources Officer in conjunction with the Public Safety Manager and the Vice President of College Services.

 Primary assessment responsibility for threats involving community members lies with the Public Safety Manager in conjunction with the Chief Human Resources Officer.

-Note: The Coordinator of the Women's Center will be consulted in all situations involving domestic violence, stalking or sexual assault.
+Note: The Coordinator of the Gender Equity Center will be consulted in all situations involving domestic violence, stalking or sexual assault.